 If you’re ready to earn your graduate degree at one of the most prestigious schools in the world, get started with a look at the Most Influential Schools in Criminal Justice.

 Or read on to find out what you can expect as a criminal justice graduate student.

-A master’s degree in criminal justice can qualify you for one of an extremely wide range of specializations in the connected areas of law, law enforcement, criminology, and corrections.
+In addition to creating amazing hands-on opportunities, a graduate degree in criminology can qualify you for one of an extremely wide range of specializations in the connected areas of law, law enforcement, criminology, and corrections.
 In addition to substantially improving your qualifications for a wide range of jobs in policing, rehabilitation and the administration of criminal justice, a master’s degree can provide you with valuable credentials in areas like cybersecurity, homeland security, forensics, and much more.

-Learn more about these and other top influencers in the criminal justice field today!
+Find out more from our interview with Dr. Mazerolle, or learn about these top influencers in the criminal justice field today!

 The requirements for entering into a criminal justice master’s degree program will vary from one school to the next.
 Some programs may require you to complete a Graduate Record Examination (GRE).
 If the GRE is needed, your program may either require a general exam, or a GRE specific to the subject of criminal justice.
 Some programs may require you to meet a certain scoring threshold while others may merely require that you complete the exam.
 These requirements will vary from one criminal justice master’s program to the next.
 It’s also worth noting that if you plan to jump from an undergraduate degree in criminal justice to a graduate law school program, you would likely need to pass the Law School Admission Test (LSAT).